Jenisch/ExileCraft-v0.1-a/README.md

 ## Features

 * Desktop interface built with Tkinter so you can browse bases, review affix requirements, and build a plan without memorising the entire database.
+* Affix browser that mirrors in-game availability by applying RePoE spawn weights, so the **Only show compatible** toggle now reflects the true mod pool for the selected base.
 * A Path of Exile-inspired dark theme with gilded highlights to make the planner feel native to Wraeclast instead of a plain console utility.
 * Rich-styled console interface (optional) that mimics the gilded Path of Exile aesthetic while guiding you through base and modifier selection.
 * Interactive planner that highlights deterministic crafting options before probabilistic gambles.